 Total Repaid | $5,724.66 | $6,779.35 |

 Federal loans are smart lending options because they often have lower rates and more generous repayment terms than other financing options.
-However, federal loan rates are higher than the 10-year average, so it’s wise to explore other tools, too.
+However, federal loan rates are higher than the 10-year average, so it’s wise to explore other strategies for covering the cost of college, too.

 Depending on your credit — and whether you have a co-signer — you may qualify for lower rates with private student loans.
-Current private loan rates start under 4.00%, so you could potentially save money.
+Current private loan rates from lenders like ELFI start under 4.00%, and with the added benefit of no application or original fees, you could potentially save a significant amount money over the life of your loan.